You are here :

 Bunhill Energy Centre and the district wide heat network provides cheaper, greener heat to homes on several estates and buildings in the Bunhill Ward.

-The energy centre brings cheaper energy to over 700 homes in the south of the borough.
-The energy centre enclosure has been constructed from sustainably sourced green oak cladding with two new mature trees and climbing plants in the planting that surrounds it.
-Hot water is piped from the energy center to the homes on the Stafford Cripps, Redbrick and St Luke's estates, and also supply Finsbury Leisure Centre and Ironmonger Row Baths.
+In phase 1, hot water is piped from the energy center to the homes on the Stafford Cripps, Redbrick, St Luke's estates, ‘Seward street’ private residences, and also supply Finsbury Leisure Centre and Ironmonger Row Baths.
 The network has over one km of heat network in the roads around the energy centre.
-The large containerised equipment generates the efficient heat.
+The large containerised equipment currently generates the efficient heat.

 Please take a look at our video to find out more (shorter version or longer version).